 A: No. You are not required to change plans, but you may be subject to (individual) penalties if your plan does not meet “Minimum Essential Coverage.”
 You will want to check with your insurance agent or insurance company to see if your plan meets this definition.

-Q: What is the difference between buying an insurance plan through Cover Oregon and buying a plan directly from an insurance company?
+Q: What is the difference between buying an insurance plan through the Exchange and buying a plan directly from an insurance company?

-A: Through Cover Oregon, individuals can check their eligibility and apply for public healthcare programs, such as Medicaid.
+A: Through the Exchange, individuals can check their eligibility and apply for public healthcare programs, such as Medicaid.
 They will also be able to apply for financial assistance (tax credits and cost-sharing assistance) to help make private health coverage more affordable.
-Although Cover Oregon cannot yet serve small business, small employers are still able to apply for the small business tax credit.
+Small employers are still able to apply for the small business tax credit.

 Q: I have other questions about the healthcare law and providing insurance to my employees, how do I get those answered?

-A: You can submit a healthcare question via email or call ORLA at 800.462.0619.
-Visit Cover Oregon for health insurance questions or talk with your advisors.
+A: You can submit a healthcare question via email or call ORLA at 800.462.0619, or talk to your advisors.